A Unified FPT Framework for Crossing Number Problems

-To compute the 2-complex corresponding to a given choice, if necessary, we first refine the 2-complex~$\complex_2$ by subdividing triangles so that the points $x_i^j$, $y_i^j$, and~$z_i^j$ become vertices of the new 2-complex; this increases its size by $\OO(p+q)$.
-The 2-complex~$\complex_3$ is obtained from~$\complex_2$ by adding $q$ isolated edges, which takes time $\OO(q)$ since the endpoints of these edges are now vertices of the 2-complex.
-Similarly, $\complex_4$ is obtained by performing $p$ identifications of vertices, obtaining~$\complex_4$.
+To compute the 2-complex corresponding to a given choice, if necessary, we first refine the 2-complex~$\complex_2$ by subdividing triangles so that the points $x_i^j$, $y_i^j$, and~$z_i^j$ become vertices of the new 2-complex.
+Then we add the $q$ isolated edges, obtaining~$\complex_3$, and perform the $p$ identifications of vertices, obtaining~$\complex_4$.
 Finally, $\complex_5$ is obtained from~$\complex_4$ by replacing the isolated edges with necklaces.
 All this takes time polynomial in $c+s+r+p+q$, and the size of the resulting complex~$\complex_5$ is $\OO(s+(c+r+p+q)(r+q))$.

-So there are $(s+c+p+q+\lambda(r))^{\OO(s+c+p+q+\lambda(r))}$ 2-complexes in~$\Gamma$, each of size $\OO(s+(c+p+q+\lambda(r))\lambda(r))$, and the computation of~$\Gamma$ takes $\OO((s+c+p+q+\lambda(r))^{\OO(s+c+p+q+\lambda(r))}\cdot\delta(96(s+\lambda(r))))$ time.
+So there are $(c+s+r+p+q)^{\OO(c+s+r+p+q)}$ 2-complexes in~$\Gamma$, each of size $\OO(s+(c+r+p+q)(r+q))$, and the computation of~$\Gamma$ takes $(c+s+r+p+q)^{\OO(c+s+r+p+q)}\cdot\delta(192(s+r)c)$ time.